 Deck

-Whether you are cruising around town or shredding a skatepark, selecting the right skateboard deck can make all the difference in your performance.
+Whether cruising around town or shredding a skatepark, selecting the right skateboard deck can make all the difference in your performance.
 The shape and size of the board should align with your skating style and preferences.

 Grip Tape